📝 SceneSetter

 Reports

 Generate a variety of printable reports to review your story from different angles.
-See which characters appear in which scenes, track location usage, analyze themes across acts, and more.
+See which characters appear in which scenes, track location usage, analyze themes across acts, check POV balance across an ensemble, and more.
 Each report gives you a new perspective on your narrative structure.

 Report 1 Report 2 Report 3